AutoPylot Features

 Get the answers.

-Still curious about AutoPylot and LAANC?
+Still curious about AutoPylot?
 See FAQs below.

 DJI Fly Zones are not official airspace data and are not the same as LAANC.
 The DJI system is not integrated with the FAA and is different than official national airspace maps.
 If you request to unlock a zone with DJI, this does not mean you are authorized to fly in that area, and you must request authorization through an FAA-approved supplier of LAANC or the FAA DroneZone.
 The FAA is the authoritative source on all airspace data.